 Trainers can use the content discussed in the sections as the basic material to help learners understand the critical importance of talent management and succession planning, and how to apply them in their work to support effective staffing and workforce continuity.
-Trainers may need to adjust the content and provide examples relevant to the respective industries of the learners participating in the workshop.
+Trainers may need to adjust the content and relate examples of respective industries of the learners participating in the workshop.